ShayJordan/shay.github.io/_publications/2025-05-25-ksw-technique-tester.md

 For the first time, I collaborated with AI to assist in development — a new experience that challenged me to clearly articulate requirements, troubleshoot effectively, and maintain the integrity of the resource throughout.
 It became a rewarding exercise in both technical problem-solving and communication.

 <div style="text-align: center;">
-  <a href="/ksw-technique-tester/" class="btn btn--info">Use the resource here</a>
+  <a href="/ksw-technique-tester/" class="btn btn--info">Use the resource here</a><br>
 </div>

 This resource will continue to grow as I add new features based on my own reflections and feedback from other Kuk Sool practitioners.
 When I shared the first public version on 23 May 2025, it included the following features:

 * **Rank-Based Set Selection**
-Quickly select all relevant technique sets based on belt rank (e.g. White Belt, Red Belt, etc.), including inherited sets from previous ranks.
+Quickly select all relevant technique sets based on belt rank (White Belt, Yellow Belt, ..., up to Fourth Degree Black Belt / Sa Bum Nim), including inherited sets from previous ranks.

 * **Manual Set Selection**
 Choose specific technique sets manually from a comprehensive list, with visual indicators of how many techniques are in each.